JulianEducation/CommandLineBasics/shell.md

 Your history is the set of commands you've executed, often across sessions (meaning not just from your current use of the shell, also previous ones).

-Try hitting up arrow now to bring the `date` command back, and execute it a second time.
+Try hitting up arrow now to bring the `date` command back, and execute it a second time, which now should produce a different output.

 You can use left and right arrow to navigate within a command you're writing -- so if you make a mistake early in a command, you can fix it without backspacing.

+All of the *output* of commands you've executed will remain above your prompt, so if you execute a number of commands, you can use your mouse to copy output from any previous command.

 ## `Ctrl-c` to interrupt